destroyer246k/Matrix-2D-Arrays-in-cpp/README.md

 We implemented key operations on 2D arrays including input/output, sum, multiplication, diagonal sum, transpose, and comparison.
 Each task required nested loops to traverse and process matrix elements:

-- **Input/Output, Sum, Diagonal, Transpose, Compare**: Used two nested loops.
+**Input/Output, Sum, Diagonal, Transpose, Compare**: Used two nested loops.
-- **Multiplication**: Required three nested loops for matrix dot product.
+**Multiplication**: Required nested loop for loop containing 3 for statements to perform matrix  product.

 Understanding these loop structures and logic is fundamental to building efficient matrix-based applications in C++.